microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Microsoft.Graph.Beta.Identity.DirectoryManagement.md

 ### [Add-MgBetaTenantRelationshipManagedTenantManagementAction](Add-MgBetaTenantRelationshipManagedTenantManagementAction.md)
 Applies a management action against a specific managed tenant.
 By performing this operation the appropriate configurations will be made and policies created.
-As example when applying the require multi-factor authentication for admins management action will create an Azure Active Directory conditional access policy that requires multi-factor authentication for all users that have been assigned an administrative directory role.
+As example when applying the require multifactor authentication for admins management action creates an Azure Active Directory conditional access policy that requires multifactor authentication for all users that have been assigned an administrative directory role.
+This API is available in the following national cloud deployments.

 ### [Complete-MgBetaDirectoryImpactedResource](Complete-MgBetaDirectoryImpactedResource.md)
 Complete an impactedResource object and update its status to completedByUser.
+This API is available in the following national cloud deployments.

 ### [Complete-MgBetaDirectoryRecommendation](Complete-MgBetaDirectoryRecommendation.md)
 Complete a recommendation object and update its status to completedByUser.
+This API is available in the following national cloud deployments.

 ### [Complete-MgBetaDirectoryRecommendationImpactedResource](Complete-MgBetaDirectoryRecommendationImpactedResource.md)
 Complete an impactedResource object and update its status to completedByUser.
+This API is available in the following national cloud deployments.

 ### [Confirm-MgBetaAdministrativeUnitMemberGroup](Confirm-MgBetaAdministrativeUnitMemberGroup.md)
 Check for membership in a specified list of group IDs, and return from that list those groups (identified by IDs) of which the specified user, group, service principal, organizational contact, device, or directory object is a member.